dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 The descriptions specify the content of the project in *exactly* one or more strings.
 These descriptions can be supplied in several languages (currently _"en"_, _"de"_, _"fr"_ and _"it"_ are supported).
-The descriptions have to be given as a JSON object with the language as "key" and the description as "value".
+The descriptions have to be given as a JSON object with the language as "key", and the description as "value".
 See the example above inside the curly brackets after "descriptions" to see what that means.

 ## Key/object pairs